linem-davton/es-lab-task1/README.md

     ```bash
     mkdir build
     mkdir libs
+    mkdir libs/nlohmann
     ```

-4. Place the unzipped boost dir in the *<proj-dir>/libs* directory
+4. Rename the unzipped boost directory to boost in the es-lab-task1/libs directory
-5. Place the json.hpp file in the *<proj-dir>/libs/nlohmann* directory
+5. Place the json.hpp file in the es-lab-task1/libs/nlohmann directory

 6. Navigate to the build directory: